 On Wednesday I headed north from Millstream-Chichester, back to the highway and civilisation.
-I stopped in Karratha, home to the biggest shopping centre outside Perth (which only goes to show how desolate the rest of Western Australia is), where I knuckled down to shop for the big bushwalk.
-I couldn't get my lamp fixed, but everything else fell into place, and after spending a small fortune on food, bush gear and bits and bobs, I drove east of Karratha to Cleaverville Beach.
+I stopped in Karratha, home to the biggest shopping centre outside Perth (which only goes to show how empty the rest of Western Australia is), where I knuckled down to shop for my forthcoming Pilbara bushwalk.
+Unfortunately I couldn't get my lamp fixed, but everything else fell into place, and after spending a small fortune on food, bush gear and various other bits and bobs, I drove east of Karratha to Cleaverville Beach.

 Cleaverville Beach is a free camping area on the dunes between Roebourne and Karratha, and it's a great spot (though the beach is rock, not sand, so it's a bit sharp on the feet).
 I went searching for a site, but it wasn't long before I'd got myself in a bit of a jam.
-The rear wheels had got themselves stuck in the sand, and as my Toyota was rear wheel drive, I just dug myself deeper and deeper, until the back end was sitting on the ground.
-Not a good thing.
+The rear wheels had got themselves stuck in the sand, and as my Toyota is rear wheel drive, I just dug myself deeper and deeper, until the back end was sitting on the ground.
+This was not a good thing.

-The first bloke I asked for help was a rude bastard, so I just ignored him – the first really mean-spirited Aussie I'd met – and wandered off to the next caravan, where a very kind man came and helped me out.
-He started off by getting out his 'bull bag', an inflatable bag that attaches to the exhaust pipe: you put the bag under the car, start the engine, and hey presto!
+The first bloke I asked for help was just rude to me, so I ignored him – he's the first really mean-spirited Aussie I've met – and wandered off to the next caravan, where a very kind man came and helped me out.
+He started off by getting out his 'bull bag', an inflatable bag that attaches to the exhaust pipe; you put the bag under the car, start the engine, and hey presto!
 The car gets jacked up.
 This, however, didn't work, as no matter how much we shovelled sand under the rear wheels, they just dug straight down again when I tried to drive.

 Thank goodness he had a four-wheel drive.
-We attached a rope to my rear axle, and he dragged me out back onto hard ground: what a champion!
-Not surprisingly I headed back down the road, to find a harder site just off the dirt.
+We attached a rope to my rear axle, and he dragged me back onto hard ground: what a champion!
+To avoid a repeat performance, I headed back down the road to find a harder site just off the dirt.
 I set up camp just as a big black snake slithered right across the spot I'd picked for my tent, and settled in.
-Just as in Cape Range the sky was gorgeous, the flies were hungry, civilisation was miles away, and all this was completely free, so I lit a fire1 and watched the stars twinkle as the ashes glowed in the hearth.
+Just as in Cape Range the sky was gorgeous, the flies were hungry, civilisation was miles away, and all this was completely free, so I lit a fire – isn't it good, Australian wood? – and watched the stars twinkle as the ashes glowed in the hearth.